 The following is intended as a guide only.
 Guidelines and procedures may vary from region to region.

-The AIATSIS Family History Unit is not able to comment on, prove or provide confirmation of anyone's Aboriginal or Torres Strait Islander Heritage.
+AIATSIS is not able to comment on, prove nor provide confirmation of anyone's Aboriginal or Torres Strait Islander Heritage.

 Your Aboriginal or Torres Strait Islander heritage is something that is personal and you do not need a ‘letter of confirmation’ to identify as an Indigenous person.
 However you may be asked to provide a confirmation of Aboriginal and/or Torres Strait Islander form or letter when applying for Indigenous-specific services or programs such as: